mlcommons/ck/README.md

 Introduction
 ============

 **We believe in the power of collaborative, systematic and reproducible R&D to solve the World's most challenging problems!
-Therefore, do not hesitate to share your thoughts about how to improve our open-source technology via [this mailing list](https://groups.google.com/forum/#!forum/collective-knowledge)!**
+Therefore, do not hesitate to share your thoughts about how to improve our open-source technology via this [public discussion group](https://groups.google.com/forum/#!forum/collective-knowledge)!**

 We created Collective Knowledge (CK) as an open-source workflow framework to speed up collaborative and reproducible R&D with reusable, customizable,